 Such a flood is a particular problem if the emails are also irrelevant.

 In this article, I would like to show you how to do it better.
 In the previous part of this series, I already showed you how diverse email marketing can be.
-It's not just about promotional messages!
-Newsletters, email series and even transactional emails can fulfill different tasks.
-They can make new prospects aware of you, make existing customers more satisfied and generally ensure that you are recognizable and memorable with your offers.
+It’s not just about promotional messages!
+Newsletters, email series and even transactional emails can fulfil different tasks.
+They can make new prospects aware of you, make existing customers more satisfied and generally ensure that you are recognisable and memorable with your offers.

 But how exactly do you do that?